 Activated on first use, passes allow unlimited rides for the specified time, offering the best travel value.
-Available online and at select Currency Exchanges, Jewel and Dominick's grocers, and CVS and Walgreens convenience stores.

 The high-speed Metra commuter rail train connects outlying suburbs to downtown and is an easy way to get into the heart of the city fast.
 For exact fares and route maps, visit the Metra website at metrarail.com.

 Taxis are plentiful and easy-to-hail downtown and at the airports, and offer a convenient way to get around the city.
 Credit cards are accepted in all cabs by city mandate.
 It is standard to tip the driver about 15-20% of the fare, plus $1-2 per bag if the driver helps you with luggage.
 Please note that all fares are subject to change.
 Sample taxi fare between downtown and O'Hare Airport is $40-50, and between Midway Airport is $30-35.

 For fast, affordable and fun connections between Chicago's top tourist destinations, Chicago Water Taxi by Wendella Boats and Shoreline Water Taxi are the perfect combination of sightseeing and convenient transportation.
 During the warm weather season, travel on these fun water rides to popular visitor sites such as Chinatown, Museum Campus, Willis Tower, Michigan Avenue, Union Station and more.
 For exact fares and route maps, visit chicagowatertaxi.com or shorelinesightseeing.com/watertaxis.